-1. Johns Hopkins University in Baltimore, MD
+Johns Hopkins University in Baltimore, MD

-As of 2015, Johns Hopkins University had the top undergraduate program in biomedical engineering, according to U.S. News & World Report.
-In the same year, the school also ranked 12th on the U.S. News & World Report list of national universities.
+John Hopkins University's Department of Biomedical Engineering is home to the Biomedical Engineering Society.
+As of 2016, Johns Hopkins University has the second best undergraduate program in biomedical engineering, according to U.S. News & World Report.
+In the same year, the school also ranked 10th on the U.S. News & World Report list of national universities.

 Through the Department of Biomedical Engineering in the Whitaker Institute, undergraduates can pursue a B.S. in Biomedical Engineering program, which offers concentrations in computational biology and biological systems engineering; microsystems and nanotechnology; tissue and cellular engineering; sensors or instrumentation.
-Required coursework includes studies in physics, calculus, chemistry and algebra.
-Students also learn about biosystems, models and simulation programs, and the use of statistics in thermodynamics; lab work in biomedical engineering is also part of the program.
+Required coursework includes studies in physics, calculus, chemistry, and algebra.
+Students also learn about biosystems, models, and simulation programs, and the use of statistics in thermodynamics.
+Lab work in biomedical engineering is also part of the program.

-2. Georgia Institute of Technology in Atlanta, GA
+Georgia Institute of Technology - Atlanta, GA

-The Georgia Institute of Technology ranked fourth on U.S. News & World Report's list of undergraduate biomedical engineering schools in 2015.
-The Wallace H. Coulter Department of Biomedical Engineering is a combined effort between Georgia Tech's College of Engineering and Emory University's School of Medicine.
+The Georgia Institute of Technology's Biomedical Engineering Department is the largest in the country.
+The Georgia Institute of Technology ranked first on U.S. News & World Report's list of undergraduate biomedical engineering schools in 2016.
+The Wallace H. Coulter Department of Biomedical Engineering, the largest in the country, is a combined effort between Georgia Tech's College of Engineering and Emory University's School of Medicine.
 Students can pursue a minor or Bachelor of Science (B.S.) in Biomedical Engineering, as well as undergraduate research opportunities.
-Biomedical engineering majors can also participate in an international study option, approximately six months in length, which requires them to take courses, do independent research or work for a biomedical company.
+Biomedical engineering majors can also participate in an international study option, approximately six months in length, which requires them to take courses, do independent research, or work for a biomedical company.

 University of California - San Diego

-Located in the Jacobs School of Engineering, the Department of Biomedical Engineering offers four majors, including general bioengineering, biotechnology and bioinformatics, as well as a pre-medical track.
-Students who have a GPA of 3.0 or higher might qualify for the 5-year combined B.S./Master of Science (M.S.) in Bioengineering program.
+In 2016, the University of California in San Diego (UC San Diego) ranked 6th on the U.S. News & World Report list for undergraduate biomedical engineering programs, as well as among the top ten public universities.
+Located in the Jacobs School of Engineering, the Department of Biomedical Engineering offers four majors, including general bioengineering, biotechnology, and bioinformatics, as well as a pre-medical track.
+Among the requirements for biomedical engineering majors at the University of California in San Diego is a senior design capstone project.
+Students who have a GPA of 3.0 or higher might qualify for the five-year combined B.S./Master of Science (M.S.) in Bioengineering program.

 |Columbia University||Undergraduate biomedical engineering curriculum has a physical focus||New York, NY|

-|Duke University||Elective course sequences in electrobiology or tissue engineering, among other areas||Durham, NC|
+|Duke University||Has elective course sequences in electrobiology or tissue engineering, among other areas||Durham, NC|

-|Massachusetts Institute of Technology||Biomechanics Traineeship Program for students||Cambridge, MA|
+|Massachusetts Institute of Technology||Has a Biomechanics Traineeship Program for students||Cambridge, MA|

-|University of Texas at Austin||Scholarships for biomedical engineering majors||Austin, TX|
+|University of Texas at Austin||Offers unique scholarships for biomedical engineering majors||Austin, TX|

-|University of Virginia||Research-based biomedical engineering curriculum for undergraduates||Charlottesville, VA|
+|University of Virginia||Has a research-based biomedical engineering curriculum for undergraduates||Charlottesville, VA|

-|Washington University in St. Louis||Undergraduate program in biomedical engineering includes a cooperative experience||Saint Louis, MO|
+|Washington University in Saint Louis||Has an undergraduate program in biomedical engineering, which includes a cooperative experience||Saint Louis, MO|